Effective permeabilities for flow through anisotropic microscopic geometries: Derivation and numerical validation of the permeability for anisotropic microscopic geometries

-Second, as explained previously, to investigate the actual coil geometry (see \cref{sec.TrueCoil}), where the obstacles within the REVs do not align on the opposite faces of the unit cube, thus preventing the use of periodic boundary conditions, we embed the REV within a larger computational cell to enable their application.
+Afterwards, as explained previously, to investigate the actual coil geometry (see \cref{sec.TrueCoil}), where the obstacles within the REVs do not align on the opposite faces of the unit cube, thus preventing the use of periodic boundary conditions, we embed the REV within a larger computational cell to enable their application.
 We then propose a procedure to establish the relationship between the true permeability and that obtained from the oversampled configuration.
-To find this relation, we consider also the same kind of unit cell as previously (i.e.~arrangements of cylinders of length 1 and radius $R=0.1$) but now embedded in a larger cell of size $\kappa=1.1$, denoted by $Y^\kappa$.
+To find this relation, we repeat the first two studies, but now the cylinders are embedded in a larger cell of size $\kappa=1.1$, denoted by $Y^\kappa$.
 In this configuration, to compute the permeability tensor $\mathbf{K}^\kappa$, we solve the cell problems \eqref{eq:cellpb} in the cell $Y^\kappa$ and compute the permeability as